-According to the plan, the CBD component will be completely removed from the drug command and will be defined as a dietary supplement, and therefore can be sold at any kiosk and store in Israel freely, without prescription - similar to 75% of European countries and all of North America.
+According to the plan, the component SibidiCBD) Of the drug command and will be defined as a dietary supplement, and therefore can be sold at any kiosk and store in Israel freely, without a prescription - similar to 75% of European countries and all of North America.

 At the same time, it will be interesting to see how the police will deal with this program after years of resisting the expansion of medical cannabis for fear of "leakage" of medical cannabis to non-sick consumers.